 How to begin preparing for MCVSD admissions.

 Preparation for MCVSD should begin no later than seventh grade, and ideally earlier.
-The entrance process typically requires students to submit middle school transcripts, standardized test scores, and in some cases complete a district-administered assessment.
+The admissions process only takes into account transcript and entrance test performance for MCVSD.
 Families who wait until eighth grade to begin preparing often find themselves at a disadvantage relative to peers who have been building strong academic records and test skills over multiple years.

 The evaluation process rewards students who demonstrate consistent academic achievement alongside strong performance on admissions assessments.
 Both elements matter, and neither can be built overnight.

-MEK Review has worked with Central Jersey families preparing for competitive program admissions for over 30 years.
-Our Fast Track 8 program is designed specifically for students in seventh and eighth grade who are pursuing admissions to MCVSD, UCVTS, and Middlesex County magnet schools.
-We begin with a comprehensive evaluation test that identifies each student’s academic strengths and the precise areas where focused preparation will make the greatest difference.
+MEK Review has worked with Central Jersey families navigating competitive magnet admissions for over 30 years.
+Our Fast Track 8 program is built around this reality.
+We don’t just teach content — we train students to perform under the pressure of timed, competitive testing conditions, because that’s exactly what exam day demands.
+We begin with a comprehensive evaluation that pinpoints each student’s strengths and the precise gaps where focused preparation will make the greatest difference.
+Students who start early don’t just know more — they develop the test-taking stamina and confidence that separates admitted students from the rest.

 If your child is interested in MCVSD and you want a clear, honest assessment of where they stand and what they need to do next, we encourage you to schedule an evaluation with our team.
 Contact MEK Review at mekreview.com or call (855) 346-1410 to learn more about the Fast Track 8 program and reserve your evaluation appointment.